Studying charm hadronisation into baryons with azimuthal correlations of $\Lambda_{\rm c}^{+}$ with charged particles in pp collisions at $\mathbf{\sqrt{\it s} = 13}$ TeV: Analysis strategy

-$\lc$ baryons, reconstructed from the hadronic decay channel $\lc \to \rm p K^{-}\pi^{+}$ in the transverse-momentum interval 3 $< \ptL < $ 16 GeV/$c$ were used, together with their charge conjugates, as trigger particles in this analysis.
+$\lc$ baryons, reconstructed from the hadronic decay channel $\lc \to \rm p K^{-}\pi^{+}$ in the transverse-momentum interval 3 $< \ptL < $ 16 GeV/$c$, were used, together with their charge conjugates, as trigger particles in this analysis.
 The total branching ratio of this channel, considering both resonant and direct decay channels, is B.R.~=~$(6.24 \pm 0.28)\%$~\cite{ParticleDataGroup:2024cfk}.
 A binary classification approach based on Boosted Decision Trees (BDT) algorithms provided by the XGBOOST library~\cite{2016arXiv160302754C} was used to optimally suppress the combinatorial background, enhancing the statistical significance of the signal invariant-mass peak, while keeping the signal efficiency as high as possible~\cite{ALICE:2021rzj}.
 The algorithm considered topological variables which exploit the characteristic displacement of the $\lc$ decay vertex with respect to the primary vertex (c$\tau~\approx~60~\mu \rm{m}$~\cite{ParticleDataGroup:2024cfk}).
 The particle-identification information of TPC and TOF on the $\lc$ decay products were also employed.
 The $\lc$ raw yields were extracted with a fit to the invariant-mass distribution of the selected candidates, performed using a second-order polynomial to describe the background and a Gaussian function to model the signal peak, as in similar analyses~\cite{ALICE:2021npz}.
+Such a choice allows for having good quality fits, with $\chi^{2}/$ndf values lying in the range $0.8-1.4$ depending on the $\lc$ transverse-momentum range.

 Associated particles were defined as primary charged particles~\cite{ALICE-PUBLIC-2017-005} (being pions, kaons, protons, electrons, or muons) with transverse momentum $\ptass>0.3$~\GeVc and pseudorapidity $|\eta| <$ 0.8.
 The decay products of the $\lc$ candidates were excluded from the associated-particle sample.~Charged-particle tracks were reconstructed by requiring a minimum of 70 space points out of 159 in the TPC, 2 out of 6 in the ITS, and a $\chi^2$/ndf of the momentum fit in the TPC smaller than 2.
 Furthermore, tracks were required to have a maximum distance of closest approach (DCA) to the primary vertex of 1 cm in the transverse ($xy$) plane and along the beamline ($z$ direction).